Project-1(Fail fast): A team project (25% weightage)

 b.
 Use Systematic

-Inventive Thinking (SIT) to generate a few (min 3)
+Inventive Thinking (SIT) to generate ideas (min 3) (Use techniques like subtraction, division, etc. mentioned in class 6)

 c.
 Use internal